-Despite calls for a standardisation of lane filtering legislation, the laws remain inconsistent.
-If you're driving across state lines, this can result in frustration and confusion not just for you as a rider, but for other road users too.
+Despite calls to standardise lane filtering legislation, the laws and penalties remain inconsistent across Australia.
+If you're driving across state lines, this can result in frustration and confusion not just for you as a rider but for other road users too.

 At Maurice Blackburn Lawyers, we are strong advocates for a uniform national lane filtering standard.
 But while this is being developed, it's important the riders know what is legal, and what's not, right now.
 So what can you do, what can't you do, and where are the differences?